IsiahZV/SOC-ANALYST-LAB-PORTFOLIO/portfolio/2025-11-06_SOC-L1-Alert-Reporting.md

 6. Next steps for attacker: They would look for credentials, sensitive services, or other hosts they can access — then attempt privilege escalation, lateral movement, or data exfiltration.

-## ⚠️ MISTAKES I LEARNED TO AVOID:
+## ⚠️ Mistakes I Learned to Avoid:

 (This is from a previous report)
 - Vague on causality